Group-4W/SoftEng/README.md

  ▪ Rough designs of the screens (pages) that your application will have and how these flow together.
 We are looking for wireframes and a high-level overview of how the application flows together.

-Submit a GitHub link for this Sprint
+Submit a GitHub link for this Sprint.